Pilots see 'very fast' UFO above Ireland

 Another pilot chimed in, saying the speed that the object -- or objects -- were traveling was "absolutely astronomical, like Mach 2 or something."

-Commercial jetliners travel at a cruising speed of around 430 knots, or 0.64 Mach.
-The F-18, the mainstay fighter of the US Air Force, can travel at up to 2.5 Mach.
+Commercial jetliners travel at a cruising speed of around 430 knots, or Mach 0.64.
+The F-18, the mainstay fighter of the US Air Force, can travel at up to Mach 2.5 .

 However, the possibility of little green men visiting the Emerald Isle seemed to be a fanciful explanation.